JessLovell/practice-problems/README.md

 -- | How do you traverse a binary tree in postorder traversal without recursion?
 -- | How are all leaves of a binary search tree printed?
 -- | How do you count a number of leaf nodes in a given binary tree?
--- | How do you perform a binary search in a given array?

 :bouquet: | MISCELLANEOUS
 --------- | -------------